-With the help of Sevenish Law Firm, P.C., you may be able to recover compensation that could ease the financial strain that comes with these serious injuries.
+With the help of a Lafayette motorcycle accident lawyer at Sevenish Law Firm, P.C., you may be able to recover compensation that could ease the financial strain that comes with these serious injuries.
 Let a lawyer from our office assist you with your motorcycle accident case.

 Investigating a Motorcycle Accident